-The Food Safety Team delivered beyond the minimum requirements of the FSA Recovery Plan and the following table shows the number of interventions undertaken at existing businesses with a risk category that was not part of the FSA Recovery Plan up to 31st March 2022:
+The Food Safety Team delivered beyond the minimum requirements of the FSA Recovery Plan and the following table shows the number of interventions undertaken at existing businesses with a risk category including Category D and E that was not part of the FSA Recovery Plan up to 31st March 2023:

 Risk Category of Business Number of Interventions Undertaken

+Category A 15

-Category B 127
+Category B 168

-Category C 262
+Category C 480

-Category D 204
+Category D 561

-Category E 126
+Category E 1257

 Details of enforcement action taken are detailed in section 3.3 above.
-It has been noted that some enforcement actions for the 2021/22 period are lower than in pre-pandemic years, e.g., service of Hygiene Improvement Notices.
-However, other enforcement actions are higher than in previous years, e.g., voluntary closure of businesses due to there being an imminent risk to health.
+It has been noted that some enforcement actions for the 2022 period are lower than in pre-pandemic years, e.g., service of Hygiene Improvement Notices.
+However, other enforcement actions are higher than in previous years, e.g., Hygiene Emergency Prohibition Notices (HEPN's) and Prosecutions of businesses.
 This is believed to be as a result of the need to prioritise onsite interventions according to risk and a focus on ensuring all new businesses are inspected.

-The increase in the number of voluntary closures is likely to be as a result of us focusing on high-risk businesses, but also prioritising complaints relating to businesses that have resulted in a business being required to close.
+The increase in the number of HEPN's is likely to be as a result of us focusing on high-risk businesses, but also prioritising complaints relating to businesses that have resulted in a business being required to close due to an imminent risk to public health.